 The Lego Cake.
 Mr 9 asked for Lego bricks as his cake, I thought this would be easy enough.
 But then I decided that 1 wasn’t enough and made 3.
 Now nothing ever goes to plan.
 I made 2 square butter cakes thinking it would be plenty.
 But the cakes didn’t rise high enough.
 So I quickly ducked down to the shop and purchased 2 packets of uniced sponge cake.
 I used 2 sponges together for the yellow cake, 1 sponge for the green and another sponge cut to a square for the blue cake.
 (Please note here you should cut the top of the cakes to make sure they are completely flat, I didn’t).
 I then used a cookie cutter and cut 16 circles from my original cakes.
 The first cake I added the cake circles ontop then iced the cake.
 It was very hard to get in the middle and make it smooth, eventually I removed the circles ran a knife over the top of the sponge to smooth the brick then added the iced circles, this was so much easier.
 Looked great in the end.
 My friend Carissa made the little lego bricks that are decorating around the cake, these are made of icing using a special Lego mould purchased from a cake speciality shop.

-I got this printable birthday bunting banner from Putting on a Party, perfect for both parties.
+I got this printable birthday bunting banner from Putting on a Party (website now closed), perfect for both parties.

 Stringing the balloons the night before was the BEST idea, details on stringing balloons here.
 It saved so much time and made the trasition from rainbow to lego theme really easy.
 We put some balloons along the pool fence and on the coloured roof.
 These balloons are from spotlight and were the perfect colours for our theme.